Okpe

 Okpe is a kingdom in Delta State, Nigeria.
 Today, it is also the name of a local government area.
-It is one of the many kingdoms that make up Urhobo tribe.
+It is one of the many kingdoms that make up Urhobo nation.
 Its capital is Orerokpe.
-The kingdom plays host to the Osubi Airport (also known as Warri Airstrip), which is actually located at Osubi and the Delta State Trade Fair Complex.
+This LGA has a total population of 128,398 as at the 2006 census.The kingdom plays host to the Osubi Airport, which is actually located at Osubi and the Delta State Trade Fair Complex.
 The Orodje celebrated ten years on ancestral throne.
-Geoffrey Arich is the king of Okpe Kingdom, Kenyan Branch.
+Major General Felix Mujakperuo is the king of Okpe Kingdom.
 The kingship is usually rotated between the four ruling houses.

 History

 The Okpe kingdom was established as early as the 17th century.
 It has a traditional ruler with the title Orodje of Okpe.
 The Okpe people are known to have migrated to found the present day Sapele and the Orodje of Okpe still exercises authority over the land of Sapele.

 The first king produced by this system was H.R.M.
-Esezi I, Orodje of Okpe whose sovereignty was around the period of 1770-1779.
+Esezi I, Orodje of Okpe, whose sovereignty was around the period of 1770-1779.